nocksock/nocksock/README.md

 # 👋 Hello there!

-<h3 align="center">I'm a <em>freelance senior web developer</em> with a focus on building apps and interfaces with JavaScript and more than 18 years of experience in web development.</h3>
+<h3 align="center">I'm a <em>freelance senior web developer</em> with more than 18 years of experience in web development and currently focusing on building apps and interfaces with JavaScript/React/Next.JS</h3>

 ---